 How can body language be a barrier to communication?

 Don’t underestimate the power of body language – it says so much on its own!
 Everyone who isn’t Amy Santiago in Brooklyn 99, subconsciously communicates this way.
 You might not think that it can impact you, especially if you're abroad, but your body language says more than your words ever could.

 Speaking can be tough due to the language barrier.
 But you can say more with your body by animating your words.
 If your heads are down, your arms are folded or your back is turned to people, then you are more likely to lose people’s interest, so looking engaged is half the battle in itself.
 This is a very important part when combatting the language barrier of communication.

-How does language barrier affect health care?
+How does the language barrier affect health care?

 Everyone needs to remember that healthcare is different in different countries.
-For those living in the UK, healthcare is free via the NHS (though who knows for how much longer) and is a right, rather than a commodity.
+For those living in the UK, healthcare is free via the NHS (though who knows for how much longer) and is a right rather than a commodity.
 In other areas of the world, like the USA, universal healthcare is a hotly debated topic and one that can echo into the ether for a very long time.